Andrea Beaty

 Andrea Beaty (/ˈbeidi/) is an American children's author.

-Life and career

-She was born in Benton, Illinois and currently resides in Naperville, Illinois.
+Beaty was born in Benton, Illinois and currently resides in Naperville, Illinois.
 As a child, she loved Nancy Drew mysteries.
 She attended Southern Illinois University and studied Biology and Computer Science.
 After graduating, she worked for a software company, doing some technical writing.
 Her tech writing experience led her to write children's books.
 She received the Prairie State for Excellence in Children's Writing Award from the Illinois Reading Council in 2014.